wp-plugins/search-by-sku-for-woocommerce/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.5.1 =
+* Disabling SKU search in admin to let woocommerce handle it.
 = 0.5 =
 * Improved support for sites running [wpml](http://wpml.org/) = 0.4 =